bdrive/help/support_content/en/documents/netdrive_manual/add-configure-drive/add-configure-drive.md

 <img class="markdown" src="https://doc.bdrive.com/images/add_configure_drive_4.png" style="width:300px">

 - Select drive letter for each mounted drive in MOUNT category.
 You may also select drive type, either network drive or local drive.
+Some applications works only in a specific drive type.
+If your application doesn't work please try to change drive type.
+On macOS you need to select local drive to use Spotlight search.
+With this option Spotlight search works on mounted drives but it will make more network traffics for making indexes for Spotlight search.
+(Local drive support will be included in NetDrive 3.17)

 <img class="markdown" src="https://doc.bdrive.com/images/add_configure_drive_5.jpg" style="width: 500px">